Ukraine's Yanukovich vetoes EU push to save trade deal

 EU leaders said a trade pact would boost Ukraine's economy by more than 6 percent and save Ukrainian business 500 million euros a year in import duties.

-Ukraine, with its mineral riches, large land mass bordering four EU member states and annual output of more than $300 billion, is an attractive trading partner to both Moscow and Brussels.
+Ukraine, with its mineral riches, large land mass bordering four EU member states and annual output of more than $300 billion (£183.26 billion), is an attractive trading partner to both Moscow and Brussels.

 However, it has heavy financing needs in the coming 18 months and must find more than $17 billion next year to meet gas bills and debt repayments.